wusai2333/trib/doc/labs.md

 - `trib` defines the common Tribbler interfaces and data structures.
 - `trib/tribtest` provides several basic test cases for the interfaces.
+- `trib/cmd/kv-client` is a command line key-value RPC client for quick testing.
+- `trib/cmd/kv-server` runs a key-value service as an RPC server.
 - `trib/cmd/trib-front` is the web-server launcher that you just run.
 - `trib/cmd/trib-back` is the back-end storage server launcher.
 We will use it when we have an back-end.
-- `trib/entries` defines helper functions on constructing a Tribbler front-end or a back-end.
+- `trib/entries` defines helper several functions on constructing a Tribbler front-end or a back-end.
-- `trib/ref` is a reference implementation of the interface `trib.Server` interface.
-All the logic runs in one single process.
+- `trib/ref` is a reference monolithic implementation of the `trib.Server` interface.
+All the server logic runs in one single process.
   It is not scalable and vulnerable to machine crashes.
+- `trib/store` contains an in-memory thread-safe implementation of the `trib.Store` interface.
+We will use this as the basic building block for our back-end storage system.
 - `trib/randaddr` provides helper functions that generate a network address with a random port number.
-- `trib/store` contains an in-memory thread-safe implementation of the Store interface.
-We will use this as the basic building block for our back-end storage system.
 - `trib/www` contains the static files (html, css, js, etc.) for the web front-end.

 Don't be scared by the number of packages.
 Most of the packages are very small.
-In fact, all Go language files under `trib` directory is less than 1500 lines in total (the beauty of Go!).
+In fact, all Go language files under `trib` directory is less than 1600 lines in total (the beauty of Go!).

 Through the entire lab, you do not need to modify anything in this `trib` repository.
 If you feel that you have to change some code to